modenaxe/femoral-anteversion-paper/README.md

 * We found that the most accurate models were those with anteversion angle closer to that of the actual femur of the considered subject.</br>

 ![paper_overview](/images/paper_results.png)

+# Video summary of the presentation

+Luca gave a talk at the 26th meeting of the European Society of Biomechanics presenting this work.
+The recorded presentation is available at the following link

+<iframe width="560" height="315" src="https://www.youtube.com/embed/jq2S2tRGsm0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Requirements and setup